WildernessLabs/Documentation/docs/Meadow/Getting_Started/Desktop/Hello_Ft232/index.md

 ![Create new Meadow Application](wildernesslabs_desktop_ft232.gif)

-And a WinForm window should show up in the center of the screen saying Hello World, like below:
+And a WinForm window should show up in the center of the screen saying `Hello, World`, like below:

 ![Create new Meadow Application](wildernesslabs_desktop_winforms.png)